-Note: The electrical design for the power supply must ensure a peak current output of at least 2.0A.
+The electrical design for the power supply must ensure a peak current output of at least 2.0A.

-Note: In GSM/GPRS mode, the RF transmission is not continuous, but is packed into bursts at a base frequency of approximately 216 Hz with relative current peaks up to about 2.0A.
-Therefore, the power supply must be designed to withstand these current peaks without large voltage drops.
+In GSM/GPRS mode, RF transmission is not continuous, but is packed into bursts at a base frequency of about 216 Hz with relative current peaks as high as about 2.0A.
+Therefore, the power supply must be designed to withstand these current peaks without big voltage drops.
 This means that both the electrical design and the board layout must be designed for this current flow.

-If the PCB layout is not well designed, a strong noise floor is generated on the ground.
-This will be reflected on all audio paths producing an annoying audible noise at 216 Hz.
+If the layout of the PCB is not well designed, a strong noise floor is generated on the ground.
+This will reflect on all the audio paths producing an audible annoying noise at 216 Hz.

-If the voltage drops during the peaks, the current absorption is too high.
+If the voltage drops during the peaks, current absorption is too high.
 The device may even shut down as a consequence of the supply voltage drop.